shwetasng/Semester-4/General Questions.md

 For running our web applications outside the client’s browser , NodeJS is basically used as an open-source and cross platform JavaScript runtime environment.For running the server side applications we use this.For building the I/O intensive applications like video streaming sites ,online chatting applications and many other applications , it is used.
 Many established tech giant companies and newly created start-ups are using NodeJs framework in their company.
 ## 14. What is Jekyll?
 it is a static site generator written in Ruby. it transforms your plain text into static websites and blogs.
+## 15. What are version numbers?
+Version numbers usually consist of three numbers separated by dots.
+For example: 1.2.3 These numbers have names.
+The leftmost number (1) is called the major version.
+The middle number (2) is called the minor version.
+The rightmost number (3) is called the revision but it may also be referred to as a "point release" or "subminor version".